How to Avoid a Utility Shutoff

 To save on energy, make it a habit to turn off lights and devices when you’re not in a room.
 You can also look into a smart plug, which you can schedule to turn and off at certain times, but could also track how much energy you're using.
 Just be sure to wait for a sale so you can scoop up the best deals on smart plugs.

-Look for unexpected ways you can cut back further.
+Ok, so you’ve found ways to cut back on your energy use.
+To free up money to help afford to pay your utilities, expand your money-saving savvy to include overall living expenses.
 Nix subscriptions, find ways to save on groceries, cut back the costs of staying physically fit — let no expense go unexplored of its money-saving potential!

 If you need one-on-one help and more personalized advice, consider connecting with a debt and budget counselor to discuss your situation and discover potential solutions.
-Counseling is free and available 24/7.